 If no state has made a valid custody determination, the provisions of the Uniform Child Custody Jurisdiction and Enforcement Act, as adopted by each state, will apply.
 A court in a particular state has power to hear a custody case if that state is the child's "home state" or has been the home state of the child within six months of the date the legal action was brought and at least one parent continues to reside in the state.
 Other situations include those in which a state with jurisdiction over a custody case declines jurisdiction or no other state may assert jurisdiction over the child.

 Confused About Establishing the Jurisdiction of Your Custody and Visitation Case?
 Get an Attorney's Help

-Figuring out child custody issues is no easy matter.
-This can be especially true if you and your ex are living in different states, in which case you'll need to determine jurisdiction.
+Figuring out child custody issues isn't easy especially if you and your ex are living in different states.
+In these cases you'll need to determine the jurisdiction of custody.
 Get help with this and other technical aspects of your custody case by speaking with a child custody attorney in your area.